 Contact your microblading artist.
 They will advise you what to do.

-This stage of microblading healing process is the most annoying one and it requires a lot of patience.
+The stage of scabbing microblading healing process is the most annoying one and it requires a lot of patience.
 There are some rules you need to follow in order not to ruin your microblading.

 The most important one is not to touch or pick at the scabs.
 Under no circumstances should you scratch your eyebrows or peel off the scabs.
 If you do that, the pigment can be pulled out and your microblading might be ruined.